Skip to main content

 • In-memory operations

-• Same-version communication
+• Same-schema communication

 Error Handling

-Hash Mismatch (Schema Consistent Mode)
+Hash Mismatch (Native Same-Schema Mode)

 // Schema changed without compatible mode